katiektea/100-days-of-code/log.md

 I love learning overall, so I think it's all okay :)

+### Day 24: May 19, 2020 ###

+Today was quite good, I started my day off with a fresh mind and got straight into progressing in my course.
+I was working with Advanced DOM Manipulation today.
+This included: introduction to events, toggle, changing colors and styles on a webpage, and begin building some games to solidify learned knowledge.

+Next I will be moving on to jQuery.

+**Thoughts**

+It's starting to become so fun!
+I am also starting to comprehend in my mind the code that is used to build and operate the websites that we regularly visit, games we play and apps we use.
+Once you understand the language that you're favourite website, app or game was built on, it is purely magical!

+I also can't wait to progress more onto jQuery!
+Been patiently climbing steep mountains to reach the tea house with delicious food, honey & lemon drinks and picking up more gems of wisdom!

 **Generic Example of Log below - Reference Only:**
 ### Day 1: June 27, Monday